 - Threatened the victim in a menacing manner.

-Second Degree Domestic violence charges that involve use a dangerous instrument such as a bat, or even a shoe or a phone are a Class IIIA felony and any subsequent violation is a Class IIA felony.
+Second-degree domestic violence charges that involve use of a dangerous instrument such as a bat, or even a shoe or a phone are a class IIIA felony and any subsequent violation is a Class IIA felony.

 First-degree domestic violence charges apply to any situation where a defendant intentionally and knowingly caused serious bodily injury to the victim.